-One of a complex of four species: arcuata, brevicornis, notha.
+One of a complex of four species: arcuata, brevicornis, notha and schaefferi.
 Males of the four species cannot always be reliably separated, though Taeger has produced a key to males on the continent.
 In Tenthredo notha and schaefferi the first tergite has the yellow band broadening laterallty and continuing onto the lateral face.
-Tenthredo arcuata and brevicornis females can be distinguished by the shape of the saw teeth.
+Tenthredo arcuata and brevicornis females can be separated by the shape of the saw teeth.
 In arcuata the saw teeth are blunt and rounded.

 Size: approx. 9 - 11mm

 Distribution: England, Scotland, Wales, Ireland

 Flight period: Uni- or bivoltine, April to June and sometimes July to August

 Plant associations: Trifolium repens (white clover and possibly other clovers/trefoils)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London